 An honorary man is a woman who is accepted as "an individual" provided she does not, ever, remind her companions that she is a woman too.
-Unless she comes on to them as a sex object, but that's a whole other trip.
+Unless she comes on to them as a sex object, but that's a who to other trip.
 (And in this new "liberated"

 society, women aren't allowed the priviledge of saying "no".)
 The woman/ individual is accepted provided she does not even complain that her situation as a woman is rather less than equal or ideal.
 Even in fandom.
-Yes.
-I know men have problems too.
+Yes, I know men have problems too.
 You work on them.
 I'll start helping you if, and when, you show some signs of being willing to help me.
-OK?
-In your fandom there are people whose identity rests, in part, on the fact that they are men, socialized in certain patterns, reacting to those patterns.
-And there are people who are women.
-They meet, as individuals, at conventions like this WisCon; and they find some programming which deals with these differing identities and how to break down the "barriers of gender" that already imprison us!
+OK? ln your fandom -the fandom of 1978there are people whose identity rests, in part, on the fact that they are men, socialized in certain patterns, reacting to those patterns.
+And there are this WisCon; and they find some programming which deals with these differing identities and how to break down the "harriers of gender" that already imprison us!
 They find what is mis-named "women's programming".
 Programming which deals with the human condition.
 Programming which seems traditional, inevitable.
 "Saturday, 4 p.m., the Usual Women's Panel, with Terry Carr in absentia".
 Programming which only got started, in the fannish consciousness, in the early '70s.